Brita vs. PUR — is your glass half empty or half full? This review aims to splash some water on the truth behind which pitcher water filter is best.

 In addition, PUR filters are designed to reduce the following contaminants (in addition to those listed above):

 - Herbicides, including 2, 4-D, Atrazine, Linuron

 - Industrial pollutants, including Benzene, Carbon Tetrachloride, Tetrachloroethylene, Bisphenol A, Nonylphenol, TCEP.
-As a mental note, the standard Brita filter cannot filter out Benzene, as the standard PUR filter can.
-To filter this with a Brita, you’d need to purchase the “Longlast” filter.
+Keep in mind that, the standard Brita filter cannot filter out Benzene (a common chemical used in the US and known to be a human carcinogen) , but the standard PUR filter can.
+To filter Benzene with a Brita system, you’d need to purchase the “Longlast” filter.

 - Parasites, including Cyst

 - Pharmaceuticals, including Atenolol, Carbamazepine, and Estrone